International Air Transport Association

 The International Air Transport Association (IATA /aɪˈɑːtə/ eye-AH-tuh) is an airline trade association founded in 1945.
-IATA has been described as a cartel since, in addition to setting technical standards for airlines, IATA also organized tariff conferences that served as a forum for price fixing.
+IATA has been described as a cartel since, in addition to setting technical standards for airlines, it has also organized tariff conferences that served as a forum for price fixing.

-According to IATA, as of 2023 the trade association represents 317 airlines, including major carriers, from over 120 countries.
-IATA's member airlines account for carrying approximately 82% (2020) of total available seat miles air traffic.
+According to IATA, the trade association represents 370+ airlines as of As of 2026, including major carriers, from over 120 countries.
+IATA carries some 85% of the world’s air traffic.
 IATA supports airline activity and helps formulate industry policy and standards.
 It is headquartered in Montreal, Canada.

 History

 IATA was formed in April 1945 in Havana, Cuba.
 It is the successor to the International Air Traffic Association, which was formed in 1919 at The Hague, Netherlands.
 At its founding, IATA consisted of 57 airlines from 31 countries.
-Much of IATA's early work was technical and IATA provided input to the newly created International Civil Aviation Organization (ICAO), which was reflected in the annexes of the Chicago Convention in 1944, the international treaty that still governs international air transport.
+Much of its early work was technical, and it provided input to the newly created International Civil Aviation Organization (ICAO).
+This was reflected in the annexes of the Chicago Convention in 1944, the international treaty that still governs international air transport.